List of YouTube features: International and localization

 In early years of operation, Google faced some criticism for 'encouraging the dominance of US values', by prioritising English over other languages.
 On June 19, 2007, at a conference in Paris, Google CEO Eric Schmidt launched YouTube localization, with stated aims including customizing the YouTube experience by country, including country-specific comments, metrics, and video rankings.
 From 2007, YouTube's localization was rolled out.

 A 2015 report on YouTube's localization showed it to be continuing, and expanding.
 In February 2023, YouTube made it possible to upload a single video in multiple languages.
 Prior to 2023, the only option for YouTubers to broaden their content's reach to audiences speaking different languages was to launch an entirely separate secondary channel for each language and upload dubbed versions of their videos across all those channels.
 MrBeast called multi-language dub tracks a “giant win” for creators.
 With the introduction of the dubbing localization option, many creators switched from uploading to separate channels to uploading to their main channel with dubbed versions.

 In September 2024, YouTube announced the expansion of auto dubbing feature, which generates translated audio tracks in other languages to make the creator's videos more accessible to international viewers, to more markets and languages.
 The feature was originally announced in 2022 as Aloud.
+However, the feature has initially been criticized for providing robotic-sounding dubs, mistranslations, and lack of an option for the user to disable auto-dubbed voices.

 YouTube localization by country

-As of 2024, the interface of YouTube is available with localized versions in 109 countries, two territories (Hong Kong & Puerto Rico) and a worldwide version and continues to extend the availability of its localized version to additional countries and regions.
+As of 2026, the interface of YouTube is available with localized versions in 110 countries, two territories (Hong Kong & Puerto Rico) and a worldwide version and continues to extend the availability of its localized version to additional countries and regions.

 If YouTube is unable to identify a specific country or region according to the IP address, the default location is the United States.
 However, YouTube offers language and content preferences for all accessible countries, regions, and languages.